ineijp/impulsegpt/README.md

 # Impulse GPT
 A personal PyTorch implementation of a tiny sized generative language model based on [Attention Is All You Need](https://arxiv.org/abs/1706.03762) with some changes.
-Is has a re-implementation of scaled dot product attention and rotary positional encoding, without using existing modules like `torch.nn.MHA`.
+It has a re-implementation of scaled dot product attention and rotary positional encoding, without using existing modules like `torch.nn.MHA`.
 For tokenizer it was trained with BPE tokenizer from [Bert-base-chinese](https://huggingface.co/google-bert/bert-base-chinese).

 The model is trained with [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories) dataset.